audaciaconsulting/Audacia.Seed/README.md

 ```csharp
 new BookingSeed().With(b => b.Name, "Booking Name");
 ```
+> [!NOTE]
-Note: in this scenario, all entities will have the same value for the property.
+> In this scenario, all entities will have the same value for the property.

 #### Set a property to multiple values in order:
 ```csharp